 The Graduate Program

-Any questions regarding the graduate application process please send to: firstname.lastname@example.org.
+Any questions regarding the graduate application process that are not answered here and in hyperlinked webpages please send an email to: firstname.lastname@example.org.

-The complete guidelines for the graduate program are available here.
+The Graduate Program Handbook, including the complete guidelines for the graduate program, last updated December 2, 2020 are available here.

 “Recommended Timing of Progress Through the Graduate Program” is available here.